This is because their survival is highly dependent on their ability to perceive and sense any stimulus or changes in the environment.

 2. Bats (Echolocation)

 Known to be creatures of the night, bats are great sound navigators: an ability called echolocation.
 Bats use their mouths to produce sounds that will bounce off objects.
-Since they typically are active during the night, they use echolocation to search for food, locate any changes in their flight, and find their way in the dark.
+Since they are typically active at night, they use echolocation to search for food, locate any changes in their flight, and find their way in the dark.

 3. Snakes (Infrared Radiation Detection)